AleksandarDzudzevic/Project_Unit_1/Project_1.md

         if login(user,hashed_pass)==True:
             print(f"{bold_green}LOGIN WAS SUCCESSFUL{end_code}".center(50,"✅"))
 ```
-### At the meeting 1 with the client representative Dr. Ruben developers found out that security is the no.1 priority of Ms. Sato (Last thing in the meeting notes found in the appendix of criteria A)
+## At the meeting 1 with the client representative Dr. Ruben, developers found out that security is the no.1 priority of Ms. Sato (Last thing in the meeting notes found in the appendix of criteria A)
 ```.py
   if option==1:
         print(asciilogin())